Security in OTT Media Delivery [White Paper]

 February 20th, 2020 | By Jscrambler | 4 min read

-Besides piracy, a key threat to business sustainability comes from the surge in competition.
-With several new providers betting on the OTT media and releasing their own subscription-based services, market share is set for significant fragmentation.
-To retain subscribers and resist this expected turbulence, major providers are betting on two main strategic vectors: exclusive content and customer-centered innovation.
+With several new providers betting on OTT media and releasing their subscription-based services, market share is set for significant fragmentation.

-For OTT providers, sustainability in the coming decade will surely be defined by decisive action for piracy prevention and customer retention.
+For OTT providers, sustainability in the coming decade will be defined by decisive action for piracy prevention and customer retention.

 Preventing Piracy in OTT

 A widely adopted solution is Digital Rights Management (DRM).
 This licensing system allows content owners to define how and by whom their content can be accessed.
-Whenever the user wants to access the content, the DRM system comes into play, with a series of permission and security checks that allow or deny access to (encrypted) content and the corresponding access keys.
+Whenever the user wants to access the content, the DRM system comes into play with a series of permission and security checks that allow or deny access to (encrypted) content and the corresponding access keys.

 Even though DRM is still the go-to choice to securely deliver content and avoid piracy, the fact remains that it is often not enough.
 Motivated attackers often find ways of leaking content.
 When that happens, the goal of OTT providers is to find the culprit as quickly as possible and block the respective account.
 The answer to this is forensic watermarking.

-As watermarking solutions increasingly move to a client-side approach — a move that has serious benefits to OTT providers, such as better player performance — they are now being placed on an adversarial environment.
-If this client-side watermarking agent is not properly secured, an attacker can easily tamper with the agent and ultimately bypass it — namely by reverse-engineering the agent’s exposed JavaScript code or by tampering with the DOM.
-This bypass means that leaked content will not be traceable and providers may take too long to stop the leak.
+If this client-side watermarking agent is not properly secured, an attacker can easily tamper with the agent and ultimately bypass it, namely by reverse-engineering the agent’s exposed JavaScript code or by tampering with the DOM.
+This bypass means that leaked content will not be traceable, and providers may take too long to stop the leak.

-Here enters a solution to secure the client-side watermarking player and prevent any type of bypass or tampering: Jscrambler.
 By protecting the agent’s source code and monitoring the DOM to detect and/or block modifications to the watermark, Jscrambler minimizes OTT providers’ exposure to piracy.

 With a combination of DRM, client-side watermarking, and Jscrambler’s protection, OTT providers can deliver content on the Web while maximizing performance, users’ experience, and security.